alex-24/resume/README.md

 # Resume

-This repository contains the static site powering my personal resume.
+This repository contains the static site render my personal resume.

 The site is built using a custom JSON-powered engine that supports: